Overview of course element types

 Edit course element

 In the course editor, the different setting options of each course element are structured with tabs.
-The first three tabs are the same for every course element: Title and description, Visibility, and Access.
-All other tabs contain specific configuration options of the respective elements, e.g. Configuration, Overview, or Assessment.
+The first three tabs are the same for each course element: Title and description, Visibility, and Access.
+All other tabs contain specific configuration options of the respective elements, e. g.
+Configuration, Overview, or Assessment.

 Title and description